 Unless you fundamentally believe in the ideologies of Chinese religion, (and even then, you could reconsider it) then there is really no need to release a lantern.
 The good news is that there are eco-friendlier alternatives to releasing sky lanterns in celebration, including tree planting, bubbles, wish paper and origami.

-What do you think of the practise of releasing sky lanterns?
+What do you think of the practice of releasing sky lanterns?
 Let me know in the comments below!

 Pin this for later: